Energy Zappers Depleting Your Zest For Life

 What to do?
 One of the first things to do is to be aware of who the energy vampires are in your life.
 Try to avoid toxic people if possible or limit time with them.
 Whenever the negative talk starts just smile and don't say anything.
 The less you pay attention to them, the less they'll affect you.

 When fast food and processed food is your main diet your body is not provided with enough vital nutrients such as vitamins, minerals, fiber, and essential fatty acids.
-You simply don't get what you need.
-Low levels of B-vitamins, potassium, iron, and iodine contribute to fatigue.
+There are good chances your body will experience deficiencies of vital nutrients such as vitamins, minerals, fiber, and essential fatty acids.

 Sugary food may promise a quick rush of energy but are followed by an energy crash.
 These foods trigger a large output of insulin, which lowers blood sugar and leaves you feeling sluggish.